NoahY/q2a-post-merge/README.rst

 ----------
 Disclaimer
 ----------
 This is **alpha** code.
-It may not work exactly as expected.
+It may not work as expected.
+It may corrupt your data.
 Refunds will not be given.
 If it breaks, you get to keep both parts.

 -------
 Release